chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 The drive back to SF takes two days.
 We know this now because we've done it so many times.
 We decided to head two hours South to Bend, then stop for the night.
-Going further wasn't a great idea because it would just keep getting colder and colder, which isn't great for camping.
+Going further wasn't a great idea for us because it would just keep getting colder and colder, which isn't ideal for camping.

 </div>